How Can You Tell if Therapy Is Working? 3 Signs of Progress

-Though typically not a “quick fix,” therapists are trained to guide us through some of the most challenging, personal and transitional experiences towards psychological healing and growth.
+Though typically not a “quick fix,” therapists are trained to guide us through some of the most challenging, personal, and transitional experiences toward psychological healing and growth.

 While there are many different forms of talk therapy and endless potential reasons for starting therapy, some of the ways that your therapist can support you include:

 - Understanding your thoughts, emotions, and behaviors

 - Identifying obstacles to improving your mental health

 - Developing healthy coping strategies

 - Improving your communication skills